talwat/lowfi/README.md

 Then lowfi would download from the first section, and display the second as the track name.

-You can also prepend `file://` to the header track name, which will make lowfi treat it as a local file.
+`file://` can be used in front a track/header to make lowfi treat it as a local file.
-This is useful if you want to use a local file as the base URL, such as:
+This is useful if you want to use a local file as the base URL, for example:

 ```txt
 file:///home/user/Music/